Public & Secure API Keys

 API KeyCapabilitiesSecurity

 Public KeyDesigned to allow end-customers to directly interact with our API endpoints.
-Message authentication may be required for some actions.Safe to use on websites.
+Additional authentication may be required for some actions.Safe to use on websites.
 Exposed keys won’t harm the system.

-Secure KeyAllows staking, exiting, and managing validators without confirmation or message signing.Must be protected at all costs to prevent unauthorized exits of your validators.
+Secure KeyAllows staking, exiting, and managing validators without extra confirmation.Must be protected at all costs to prevent unauthorized exits of your validators.

 Why Do I Need Public API Key?